amoralesc/music-genre-classifier/genre-classifier-app/README.md

-# Genre Predictor App
+# Genre Classifier App

-This project is the frontend part of the music genre predictor.
-It's a simple web app that uses the [genre predictor API](../genre-predictor-api/) to predict the genre of a 30 second clip song.
+This project is the frontend part of the music genre classifier.
+It's a simple web app that uses the [genre classifier API](../genre-classifier-api/) to determine the genre of a 30 second clip song.
 It was developed with ReactJS + Vite.

 ## Tech Stack